Tsunghao-C/Common-Course/ft_printf/README.md

 4. [Optional] Using typedef struct for flags management.

 Note:
 I didn't know the method of creating a struct to store and manage flags.
-It should be a more clever and stuctured wya to handle the flags.
+It should be a more clever and stuctured way to handle the flags.
 So instead, I used arrays to store the flags and created way much more helper functions for the bonus part.

 ## Flags in printf (from chatGPT)